lyakoway/ai-RAG-chat/README.md

 corpus) plus ~100 tokens of the answer.
 At Z.ai's list price for GLM-5.3-flash ($0.15 / $0.50 per 1M input/output tokens) that is **≈ $0.0005 per question —
 about 20,000 questions per $1**.
 Zero-cost options: the free `glm-4.5-flash` and a local Llama via Ollama (computed on your machine).
-The quality–speed–cost triangle is thus closed: quality — judge 5.0/5, speed — TTFT ~2.5–3 s, cost — a fraction of a cent.
+Speed — TTFT ~2.5–3 s on GLM-5.3-flash; cost — a fraction of a cent.
+Judge 5.0/5 is a **supporting** signal only (see below).

 ## Answer quality (LLM-as-judge)